Who Is Vulture Equipment Works?

-We are a premium outdoor adventure accessory company dedicated t0 the Made In The USA push bringing quality back to our customers and manufacturing to the next generation.
-While some may think we are a "Camera Strap Company" one only needs to look at some of the other products we offer, like our knives.
-We are not a one trick pony yet an aggressive young company set out to provide our customers top quality items that will stand the test of time and generations for multiple outdoor endeavors.
+Founded in 2012 as a premium knife and outdoor adventure accessory company dedicated to the Made In The USA push.
+Bringing quality back to our customers and manufacturing is key to the next generation.
+While some may think we are a "Camera Strap Company" one only needs to look at some of the other product lines, like our knives.
+During this time we have made a name for ourselves as manufacturers of Expedition Grade Accessories.
+We are an aggressive young company set out to provide our customers top quality items that will stand the test of time for generations.

 What Is Vulture's Government Contract Information?

 NAICS #332215 - DUNS #079374049 - CAGE Code 75K94

 First of all they are Made In The USA, second they come with a great pedigree - William's own field use and refinements.
 The production grade knives (Cholera & Talon) both feature 154CM or S35VN stainless steels and are full tang, heat treated to steel mill specifications for strength and double cryo soaked for tempering.
 Then we use only top quality handle material like linen micarta and finshed with bolts rather than pins.
 The entire knife's design was worked and reworked for the general purpose stated in the blades description but it is safe to say that over the last 25+ years William has taken great care to make a design that will perform many tasks instead of a single focus of say hackin' zombies.
 These knives have been reviewed by countless media outlets with rave reviews.
 The Cholera had even landed over 4 awards in it's debut year from people like Gear Junkie, Men's Journal and is even the proud recipient of the ONLY 100 Out Of 100 in history from Gear Institute!
 In lay terms that means we scored better than the big boys like Benchmade, Gerber, Kershaw, Boker, ESEE and the others, so if your on the fence about a knife just do a little poking around and you'll see.